biosciences/MicroTrace/README.md

 ## 📝 Citation
 If you use this tool in your research, please cite:

 Lai, K. (2025). *MicroTrace: A Lightweight R Tool for SNP-Based Pathogen Clustering in Outbreak Detection*.
-Journal of Open Source Software.
+Journal of Open Source Software (under review).

 ## 📚 Additional Resources